ZainW/handbookv2/content/tech-recommendations/software.md

   - No reliance on SMS (more secure)
 - **Cons**:
   - Need to manually transfer codes when changing devices
-  - No cloud backup (for Google Authentator)
+  - No cloud backup (for Google Authenticator)
 - **Use case**: Essential for securing important accounts like email, banking, and cloud services
 - **Important Note**: Never use SMS 2FA if you have the option for proper MFA apps.
 SMS-based 2FA is vulnerable to SIM swapping attacks.